rifkifi/Agile-HW-Design-RNG/README.md

   - `io.out_ready: Bool` - Done or valid flag

 ### Salsa20

+Salsa20 is also proposed by  Daniel J. Bernstein.
+It is an older version of Chacha.

 - IO (file: `Agile-HW-Design-RNG/src/main/scala/Salsa20.scala`)
   - Same interface as `ChaCha` (`in_start/in_key/in_nonce/in_counter/out_Decoding_key/out_ready`)